Dynamic-Capital/Dynamic-Capital/docs/codex_cli_workflow.md

 npm run codex:build
 ```

-This workflow keeps the Lovable environment, the local repo, and GitHub in lock
+This workflow keeps the Dynamic environment, the local repo, and GitHub in lock
 step while providing a single entry point for Codex-specific automation.

 ## Auto-conflict resolution & merge guardrails